-One thing I am regularly being told is the preference to order in-season flowers to save money.
-I know where this comes from: it’s on The Knot, Pinterest, and every other wedding website out there, and it’s always been advise that confused me as an East Lansing Florist
+As a florist, the most common topic is the preference to order in-season flowers to save money.
+I know where this comes from.
+It’s on The Knot, Pinterest, and every other wedding website out there.
+It’s always been advised that confused me as a Michigan Florist.

-Here’s the deal with the seasonality of flowers and what it affects: whether I can get them or not.
-With the exception of roses around Valentine’s Day, I’ve never had the cost of a flower depend, in any meaningful way, on the season.
-I either can get a specific type of flower or I can’t.
+Here’s the deal with the seasonality of flowers and what it affects.
+Whether I can get them or not.
+With the exception of roses around Valentine’s Day, I either can get a specific type of flower or I can’t.
 No matter the time of year, the same flower generally costs the same.

-This is great for me in the sense that I always know what my general costs are going to be, and what to charge.
-I can also set realistic expectations for my brides who may want peony bouquets in the middle of September; that I can’t just pay more and get them.
+This is great for me in the sense that I always know what my general costs are going to be.
+I also know what to charge.
+We can set realistic expectations for couples who may want peony bouquets in the middle of September.
+I can’t just pay more and get them.
 They are either available or they are not.

 If I try to get a flower that is at the very end or beginning of its season, I promise you don’t want this quality.
 They are going to either not be fully bloomed or be on the verge of death.
 In this regard, you absolutely want in-season flowers.
-You want that end of May/early June peony, you want that late September dahlia, and you want that Christmas-time amaryllis, but you want these for their quality and size, not because of a measurable price difference.
+You want that end of May/early June peony or that late September dahlia.
+And you want that Christmas-time amaryllis, but you want these for their quality and size.
+Not because of a measurable price difference.

 So, when you meet with your floral designer, (hopefully us!
 Inquire here) the best course of action is to work to design the bouquets and/or centerpieces of your dreams.
-From there, if we need to get within budget, then we will either start by downsizing the bouquet, or by replacing more expensive flowers with less expensive flowers.
-But remember…less expensive flowers are ALWAYS less expensive flowers regardless of the time of year, just the same as expensive flowers are ALWAYS expensive flowers.
+From there, if we need to get within budget, then we will either start by downsizing the bouquet or by replacing more expensive flowers with less expensive flowers.
+Less expensive flowers are ALWAYS less expensive flowers regardless of the time of year.
+Just the same as expensive flowers are ALWAYS expensive flowers.

 Header + featured image photo: Niki Marie Photography